 The housing walls are also frequent “culprits” and are familiar sources of cat odor.
 This is because male cats spray on the wall, sometimes up to a foot high.

 The initial step is thoroughly scrubbing the surfaces using a suitable all-purpose cleaner.
-Remember to open the windows and air the house as much as possible after deep cleaning the walls and floors.
+Remember to open the windows and air the space as much as possible after deep cleaning the walls and floors.

 Additionally, use a suitable enzyme cleaner.